-A total of seven nations will be represented in the international show jumping division at this year’s Royal Horse Show.
-Joining Farrington and Ward from the United States are Leslie Howard, Andrew Kocher, Jessica Springsteen, Adrienne Sternlicht, Hardin Towell, and four-time Olympic medalist, Beezie Madden.
-2016 Royal Horse Show Under 25 Champion Daniel Coyle will be joined by Richie Moloney and Shane Sweetnam in representing Ireland while another young talent, two-time Olympian Daniel Bluman, will represent Israel.
-Nicola Philippaerts of Belgium, Sharn Wordley of New Zealand, and Samuel Parot of Chile will round out the starting field.
+A total of six nations will be represented in the international show jumping division at this year’s Royal Horse Show.
+Joining Farrington and Ward from the United States are Kelli Cruciotti, Leslie Howard, Andrew Kocher, Adrienne Sternlicht, Hardin Towell, and four-time Olympic medalist, Beezie Madden.
+2016 Royal Horse Show Under 25 Champion Daniel Coyle will be joined by Richie Moloney, Conor Swail, and Shane Sweetnam in representing Ireland while another young talent, two-time Olympian Daniel Bluman, will represent Israel.
+Nicola Philippaerts of Belgium, and Sharn Wordley of New Zealand will round out the starting field.

 Before the international show jumping division opens on Tuesday, November 7, home-grown talent will be highlighted in the $125,000 Canadian Show Jumping Championship on opening weekend, November 3 and 4.
 Twelve-time winner and defending champion Ian Millar of Perth, ON, will go head-to-head with the likes of two-time Canadian Olympian Tiffany Foster of North Vancouver, BC, Keean White of Rockwood, ON, Ali Ramsay of Victoria, BC, Erynn Ballard of Hillsburgh, ON, and Vanessa Mannix of Calgary, AB, in the hopes of capturing the Canadian Championship title.